EolnMsuk/AntiDarkSword-rootful/README.md

 ## 📦 Compatibility

 * **Architecture:** Rootful (iphoneos-arm64)
-* **iOS Versions:** iOS 14.5 - 18.0 (Tested on A8-A11 devices)
+* **iOS Versions:** iOS 14.5 - 18.0
 * **Dependencies:** mobilesubstrate, preferenceloader, com.opa334.altlist

 ## ⚠️ Warning

+Even level one disables email / text previews of files, you have to hold the file down and save to files to view it.
 Enabling Level 3 restricts critical background daemons (like imagent and mediaserverd).
-This may break iMessage, media playback, or network features.
-Only enable this level if you understand the consequences.
+Level 3 may break media playback.
+Only enable this level if you understand to disable if any issues.